Keyboard shortcuts

 Rspack 1.4.10 compiled successfully in 30 ms

-• To setup the repository locally.
+• Set up the repository locally

 Create a Plugin